vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 ### fTokens

 fTokens are analogous to Compound's commonly recognized [cToken standard](https://docs.compound.finance/v2/ctokens/).
 Flux Finance allows lenders to earn interest on their stablecoins by supplying them to the platform and minting fTokens.
 These ERC-20 tokens represent balances on the protocol and earn interest through the fToken/Token exchange rate.
+The interest earned by the protocol is not directly distributed to lenders.
+Instead, the fToken exchange rate increases over time, allowing users to redeem more assets as interest accrues.
+Supply and borrow rates on Flux Finance are algorithmically determined based on supply and demand.

-Each market has a Supply interest rate that increases the value of the fToken while the quantity remains constant in the user's wallet. fTokens have additional functionality to support permissioned token restictions, so fOUSG can only be transferred between addresses that are whitelisted to own OUSG.
+fTokens have additional functionality to support permissioned token restictions, so fOUSG can only be transferred between addresses that are whitelisted to own OUSG.
+Any interaction with fOUSG, including mint, redeem, or transfer involves a check to the [kycRegistry](https://etherscan.io/address/0x7cE91291846502D50D635163135B2d40a602dc70) contract where whitelisted addresses are stored.
+Additionally, transfers that would result in negative account liquidity for borrowers will fail, ensuring the stability and security of the protocol.

 Several parameters are set in the [Unitroller contract](https://etherscan.io/address/0x95Af143a021DF745bc78e845b54591C53a8B3A51#code) that affect the OUSG lending market: